SAP-samples/teched2025-DA265/exercises/ex8/README.md

 ### Step 1: Open comment thread and summarise the last long comment

 > [!NOTE]
 > The Story needs to be in edit mode.
-If the Story is not in edit mode, please click **edit**
+If the Story is not in Edit mode, please click **edit**
 1. Click back to the browser tab **SAP Analytics Cloud**
 2. Close Joule for Analytical Insights by clicking the **Joule** icon.
 3. Close Just Ask, by clicking the **Just Ask** icon